Los Angeles Population 2017

+Los Angeles had an official population at the 2010 census of 3,792,621.
+The population in 2016 is estimated to be just over 4 million.
 Los Angeles, officially the City of Los Angeles but commonly known as L.A., is California's most populous city and the second-most populous city in the country after New York City.
-With just 472 square miles, Los Angeles had an official population at the 2010 census of 3,792,621.
-The population in 2016 is estimated to be just over 4 million.

-The City of Los Angeles is the second most populous city in the country.
-It also sits in one of the most ethnically diverse counties in the United States.
-The City of Angels, as it is known, is a global city, and the Los Angeles Combined Statistical Area (CSA) is the third largest in the world, after Greater Tokyo and New York.
+Los Angeles sits in one of the most ethnically diverse counties in the United States.
+The City of Angels is a global city, and the Los Angeles Combined Statistical Area (CSA) is the third largest in the world, after Greater Tokyo and New York.
 It's also the 66th most populous city proper in the world, and the metropolitan area is the 18th largest.

 The Greater Los Angeles Area, also referred to as Southland, refers to both the urbanized area and the Combined Statistical Area.
 It covers 5 counties, including Los Angeles, San Bernardino, Orange, Riverside and Venture counties, and it's been one of the fastest-growing areas of the country for most of the century, although its growth has slowed over the last decade.